fridayshoes/acebook-node-priceless/README.md

   - User can make posts to another user on Profile Page
   - User can see posts made by themselves and made to them on Profile Page
 - User passwords are encrypted using Bcrypt before they are stored in the database
+- Jedi features
+  - A random emoji is attached to each post comment made.

 ## Screenshots